theapostleoftech/ajuju/README.md

 ## Introduction

-Ajuju is an interactive quiz application that allows users who are teachers called creators to create quizzes for students who are Whizzers to take - Delivering convenience, one package at a time.
+Ajuju is an interactive quiz application that allows users who are teachers called creators to create quizzes for students who are Whizzers to take.
 - **Deployed Site:** [http://ajuju.the10x.tech](http://ajuju.the10x.tech)

 ## Features